 Tents: £8.00 per unit night

 Entry forms are available by contacting Allen House or can be downloaded here.
+(Coming soon)

 The International West Kent Run is a 4 day event for riders and passengers of all makes of historic 2 or 3 wheeled vehicles.
 Entrants can enjoy organised rides through the Kentish countryside over the first weekend in August (3rd to 7th in 2017).